hidergo/BoardPilot/README.md

 # BoardPilot tauri frontend app.

 This is a tauri app which allows you to interface with the BoardPilot background service.

 Currently it is possible to change the keymap, edit the display contents and change trackpad variables.
+Reading and writing to a device is supported on Windows and Linux via USB.
+Bluetooth is not yet supported.

+This program runs an external, more lightweight binary called [BoardPilotService](https://github.com/hidergo/BoardPilotService).
+The service uses [hidapi](https://github.com/osmakari/hidapi) to read and write custom data to the device.
+BoardPilot communicates with BoardPilotService with local TCP socket.

-# Development environment setup
+## Development environment setup

 1. Install tauri toolchain according to the documentation here: [Link](https://tauri.app/v1/guides/getting-started/prerequisites)
 2. Install Node.js